sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 ## Iterating over objects

-There are [many ways to iterate over objects](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
+There are [many ways to iterate over object keys or values](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
 I equally dislike them all, so it’s hard to choose the best one.
 Unfortunately, there’s no `map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if we’re already using Lodash in our project.

 ```js
 const allNames = {